Mary O'Hara (1885-1980)

 She was born in 1885 in New Jersey.
 After her first marriage broke up she worked as a screenwriter in the early days of Hollywood silent films.
 She then married a horse-loving Swede and they moved to Wyoming, buying a ranch and horses.
 It was at this time she wrote the bestselling Flicka and Thunderhead stories, also set on a ranch in Wyoming and doubtless influenced by her experience of ranch life.

 Mary O'Hara also wrote a few other non-horse books and an autobiography.
-She was in addition a talented musician and composer and also wrote a musical play called The Catch Colt (see below).
+She was in addition a talented musician and composer and also wrote a musical play called The Catch Colt (see below), later adapted into a novel with slight horse content.

-The stories of Flicka and Thunderhead have been adapted into a number of films and TV shows (see below).
+The stories of Flicka and Thunderhead have been adapted into a number of films and TV shows - see link for more detailed information.

 Flicka and Thunderhead Series: